 At Detail Dental Indianapolis, Indiana, we use a composite, tooth-colored filling to repair a tooth affected by decay, cracks, or fractures just to mention a few.
 In dentistry, fillings are generally recommended for smaller cavities in the front of the mouth and cases with no greater than 30% loss of tooth structure.

 Why might you need a composite filling?

-To closing space between two teeth
+To close the space between two teeth

 How are composite fillings placed?

-At Detail Dental we would like to remind you that good oral hygiene practices, eating habits, and regular dental visits will aid in the life of your new fillings.
+At Detail Dental Indianapolis. we would like to remind you that good oral hygiene practices, eating habits, and regular dental visits will aid in the life of your new fillings.
 To learn more about how you can protect your teeth from cavities, please click the link below.